 I’m a pastor’s wife and so these gift suggestions are based on things that my husband has either received in the past or said would be thoughtful ways to show kindness.

-Hope you can find an idea that’s perfect for your pastor!
+Hope you can find a gift idea that’s perfect for pastor appreciation month!

 15 Gift Ideas for Your Pastor (That Go Beyond the Ordinary)